SourcePot/datapool/README.md

 The Datapool framework can just achieve this.

 # Requirements
 This software is designed to run on a server, i.e. the user interface is the web browser.
 It requires PHP and a database.
-Depending on the application access to an email account might be required.
+Depending on the application requirements access to an email account might be required.

 # Fist steps
 ## Installing the framework